Co-creator, Cofounder / Director, Cinematographer, Outreach & Advocacy, Geek, Dad

 Before joining us in Australia, Daniela led environmental communication campaigns as co-founder and director of environmental education non-profit ConCiencia and as Project Manager of the Peruvian Environmental Trust Fund.
 She’s been part of conservation projects from Pacific ocean to Amazon rainforest.
 Daniela is working on effectively bridging the gap between conservation science and people’s daily life and is bidding on film and storytelling as a formidable tool to get us all on the same page.

-At Digital Storytellers, she produces and edits films, and delights in coordinating and facilitating Stories For Impact workshops and programs.
+At Digital Storytellers, she is passionate about coordinating and facilitating Stories For Impact programs for environmental projects and organizations.
 She’s a powerhouse of energy and source of never-ending smiles.

 Daniela has a Film and Media degree from International Film School Sydney, a partial Masters in Environmental Communications from Duke University and a Conservation & Evolutionary Biology degrees from the University of Colorado at Boulder.
 She is also a Board Member of Coalition Wild, and a member of the IUCN Commission of Education & Communication.